wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 Applying voltage to the motor causes a force on the mechanism that drives the arm up or down.
 If there is no voltage, gravity still acts on the arm to pull it downward.
 To consistently place a gamepiece, the arm must move from its current location to a specific angle which puts the gamepiece at the right height.

-Like in the case of the :ref:`turret <docs/software/advanced-controls/introduction/tuning-turret:Tuning a Turret Position Controller>`, and unlike the case of the :ref:`flywheel <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flyhweel Velocity Controller>`, we are trying to control the *position* rather than the *velocity* of our mechanism.
+Like in the case of the :ref:`turret <docs/software/advanced-controls/introduction/tuning-turret:Tuning a Turret Position Controller>`, and unlike the case of the :ref:`flywheel <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flywheel Velocity Controller>`, we are trying to control the *position* rather than the *velocity* of our mechanism.

 In the case of the flywheel *velocity* controller we could achieve good control performance with feedforward alone.
 However, it is very hard to predict how much voltage will cause a certain total change in *position* (time can turn even small errors in velocity into very big errors in position).
 In this case, we cannot rely on feedforward control alone - as with the vertical arm, we will need a feedback controller.